-As a criminal defense attorney in Middleton, WI, I will explain to you that, Law enforcement must respect your rights, even when you are suspected of criminal wrongdoing.
+As a criminal defense attorney in Madison and Middleton, WI, I will explain to you that, Law enforcement must respect your rights, even when you are suspected of criminal wrongdoing.
 According to USCourts.gov, the Fourth Amendment protects citizens from police misconduct related to searches and seizures of your home, your property, and your person.

 Police often have the right to perform these searches, but that does not mean violations never occur.
 When you understand the Fourth Amendment and the rights it affords you, you can identify police wrongdoing and misconduct when it occurs.
 This guide explains how the Fourth Amendment applies in the following common situations.